Does Allergy Season Impact Dogs?

 Just because it is allergy season doesn’t mean your pet has to suffer.
 With just a few small changes, your pet can become more comfortable year-round.

 To start, make sure your pet’s diet isn’t the culprit of the allergies.
-Switch your dog to a natural dog food, and make sure their treats are all natural as well.
+Switch your dog to natural dog food, and make sure their treats are all-natural as well.
 We love V-Dog as a healthy, natural option.
 Then, slowly reintroduce your pet’s usual food and treats into their diet and watch for changes.
 You should also introduce a pre and probiotic into your dog’s diet, which can help their gut health and reduce allergy symptoms.

 Next, eliminate external allergens as much as possible.
 When your dog comes inside, wipe their paws with a wet cloth or dip them in water to rinse off their feet.
 This can remove common allergens found in grass.
 You should also take care to eliminate fleas in your yard and on your pet.
 We recommend Wondercide, which is an all-natural way to kill fleas and repel them from on your pet and in your yard.